-The basic assumption of any recovery analysis is to assume that if the company files for bankruptcy the debt obligations will be considered as claims.
-Any value that is created by a possible restructuring is first used to repay the highest-priority claim based on the certain ranking - starting from senior secured loans such a bank loan, then second lien loans, then the subordinated debt notes, then pay the preferred equity and last the common equity.
-Once the claims meet the first level of debt, the remaining residual value can then be applied to the next most senior level of clams, referred to as the "waterfall".
-Most of the times though, since the bankruptcy process is a lengthy one and the ultimate decision how the claims are paid are solely relied by the bankruptcy judge decision, recovery rates are not immediately known.
-Since time to recovery is dependent on the level of control or influence of different creditors suggesting different plan of reorganization, the enforceability of "waterfall" of claims is speculative at best.
-For larger syndicated loans since there is a secondary market, the price of the loans determines the recovery as it sets the market demand and supply of such distress loan.
-The analyst might decide that is better to sell the loan at 70% of par rather than wait until a restructuring occurs post-bankruptcy or after the reorganization is approved by the creditors and the courts.
-Sometimes the company will not pay cash interest during the bankruptcy proceedings, so the loans will be dormant for unknown length of time.
-To compare the secondary market prices to what the expectation of recovery is post-bankruptcy, the credit analysts should utilize various valuation approaches including the current enterprise value, albeit at distress levels, as well a liquidation value by measuring the fixed asset or examining the current collateral via a collateral analysis.
+- The basic assumption of any recovery analysis is to assume that if the company files for bankruptcy the debt obligations will be considered as claims. - Any value that is created by a possible restructuring is first used to repay the highest-priority claim based on the certain ranking, starting from senior-secured loans such a bank loan, then second-lien loans, then subordinated debt notes, then preferred equity, and last common equity. - Once the claims meet the first level of debt, the remaining residual value can then be applied to the next most-senior-level of clams, referred to as the "waterfall." - Most of the time, though, since the bankruptcy process is a lengthy one and the ultimate decision of how the claims are paid is determined by the bankruptcy judge, recovery rates are not immediately known. - Since time to recovery is dependent on the level of control or influence of different creditors suggesting different plan of reorganization, the enforceability of the "waterfall" of claims is speculative at best.
+For larger syndicated loans, since there is a secondary market, the price of the loans determines the recovery as it sets the market demand and supply of such distressed loan.

+- The analyst might decide that is better to sell the loan at 70% of par rather than wait until a restructuring occurs post-bankruptcy or after the reorganization is approved by the creditors and the courts. - Sometimes the company will not pay cash interest during the bankruptcy proceedings, so the loans will be dormant for an unknown length of time. - To compare the secondary market prices to what the expectation of recovery is postbankruptcy, the credit analysts should utilize various valuation approaches including the current enterprise value, albeit at distress levels, as well a liquidation value by measuring the fixed asset or examining the current collateral via a collateral analysis.

-- Valuing the enterprise in a distressed scenario: If the analyst's view is that the company can continue to operate its business during distress times and possibly come out of bankruptcy with strong growth, then the credit analyst should prepare an enterprise valuation of the company.
-In such case the most likely course of action will be reorganization of the business and credit analysis should measure the business as a going concern.
-As it was illustrated in previous chapters of valuating the enterprise, the best approach, even in distress times, is to compare to other companies that are in the same business (pier analysis).
-Taking the average EBITDA multiple of the company's piers is fist bench mark to be used to determine the value of the company.
-The approach is to value the business which will continue to operate during and after the restructuring or will be sold as going concern.
-Once this enterprise is estimated using various methods then these values are compared to the debt outstanding. - Collateral Analysis: Collateral is an asset provided to secure an obligation.
-Traditionally, banks might require corporate borrowers to commit company assets as security for loans.
-Today, this practice is called secured lending or asset-based lending.
-Collateral can take many forms: property, inventory, equipment, receivables, oil reserves, etc. The collateral analysis is very similar to debt capacity analysis described above -based on loan to value.
-Basically, the collateral values are based on certain advanced rates that the bank is comfortable lending against (see Figure 19.3 in previous section).
+Valuing the enterprise in a distressed scenario:

+- If the analyst's view is that the company can continue to operate its business during distressed times and possibly come out of bankruptcy with strong growth, then the credit analyst should prepare an enterprise valuation of the company. - In such a case the most likely course of action will be reorganization of the business and credit analysis should measure the business as a going concern. - As it was illustrated in previous chapters of valuating the enterprise, the best approach, even in distressed times, is to compare to other companies that are in the same industry (peer analysis). - Taking the average EBITDA multiple of the company's peers is fist benchmark used to determine the value of the company. - The approach is to value the business, which will continue to operate during and after the restructuring or be sold as going concern. - Once this enterprise is estimated using various methods, then these values are compared to the debt outstanding.

+Collateral Analysis:

+- Collateral is an asset provided to secure an obligation. - Traditionally, banks might require corporate borrowers to commit company assets as security for loans.
+Today, this practice is called secured lending or asset-based lending. - Collateral can take many forms: property, inventory, equipment, receivables, oil reserves, etc. - The collateral analysis is very similar to debt-capacity analysis based on loan to value. - Basically, the collateral values are based on certain advanced rates that the bank is comfortable lending against (see figure 18.3 in previous section).

-Cost of Capital Analysis
+Risk and Credit Restructure Analysis -Cost of Capital Analysis